emilybache/Online-Shopping-Kata/README.md

  to add a new kind of delivery - by Drone.

 There is more information about the business rules for the existing features and new feature in the text below.

-There is more information about what each piece of the code does, in javadoc comments.
-Note, all the classes that implement "ModelObject" are generated from a database schema and you are not allowed to edit them.
+See also the javadoc comments in the code.

 Business Rules
 --------------

+A session holds all the Model Object classes which store their fields in the database.
+You should not alter the fields in these classes.

 A shopping cart contains a mix of items of different types.
 When you switch stores, if that item is available at the new store, then you keep it in your shopping cart.
-If it is not available there, then it is removed.
+If it is not available there, then it is added to the 'unavailable' list.
 If the item is a "Store Event" and the new store has a similar event, you will need to switch to a similar item configured for the new store.

-A StoreEvent always has a location.
+A Store Event always has a location.

 There are only three types of DeliveryInformation: Pickup, Home Delivery and Shipping.
 No others are supported (yet).
-A DeliveryInformation must include a delivery address, unless it is of type Pickup, in which case it is optional.
 If a DeliveryInformation has type Pickup or Home Delivery then the "Pickup Location" must be a Store.
+When you switch store, this will impact the delivery options.
+If you have Pickup or Home Delivery then if possible you will keep that option, but with the new store.
+If the new store is too far away from your delivery address you have to pickup from the original store.
+Otherwise, if the new store is close enough to your delivery address, the delivery information gets switched to home delivery.

 Drone Delivery Rules
 --------------------